James Wilks: Retirement

 After suffering extensive injuries which included a fractured vertebra and after doctors told him he faced "significantly high risk of paralysis" if he continued to fight, Wilks announced his retirement from active MMA competition on 14 May 2012.

 Personal life

-Wilks has a wife named Alicia.
-Wilks is also known for his dedication to veganism.

-Wilks is also a combatives instructor.
+Wilks is an advocate of plant-based eating.
+Wilks is also a military (special forces) combatives instructor and law enforcement defensive tactics instructor.

 The Game Changers

 Wilks had a leading role in the documentary film The Game Changers (2018), advocating a primarily plant-based diet in high-performance sport and produced by James Cameron.